Mortgage industry of the United Kingdom

-The mortgage industry of the United Kingdom has traditionally been dominated by building societies, the first of which opened in Birmingham in 1775.
+The mortgage industry of the United Kingdom was traditionally dominated by building societies, the first of which opened in Birmingham in 1775.
 But since the 1970s, the share of new mortgage loans market held by building societies has declined substantially.
 Between 1977 and 1987, the share fell drastically from 96% to 66%, and that of banks and other institutions rose from 3% to 36%.
-The major lenders include building societies, banks, specialized mortgage corporations, insurance companies and pension funds.
-During the four years after the financial crisis of 2008, the UK mutual sector provided approximately 80% of net lending to the housing market.
-There are currently over 200 significant separate financial organizations supplying mortgage loans to house buyers in Britain, with Lloyds Bank and the Nationwide Building Society having the largest market share.
+Major lenders include building societies, banks, specialized mortgage corporations, insurance companies and pension funds.
+During the four years after the 2008 financial crisis, the UK mutual sector provided approximately 80% of net lending to the housing market.
+There are currently more than 200 significant separate financial organizations supplying mortgage loans to home buyers in Britain, with Lloyds Bank and the Nationwide Building Society having the largest market share.

 Mortgage lenders

 Over the years, the share of the new mortgage loans market held by building societies has declined.
 Between 1977 and 1987, it fell drastically from 96% to 66% while that of banks and other institutions rose from 3% to 36%.
 The banks and other institutions that made major inroads into the mortgage market during this period were helped by such factors as: